gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/the_gnat_compilation_model.rst

       $ gnatmake -c unit2.adb

 * Run the Ada binder on every generated ALI file.
-Make sure to use the :option:`-n` option to specify a foreign main program:
+Make sure to use the :switch:`-n` option to specify a foreign main program:

   .. code-block:: sh